-At The Law Offices of Jeffrey S. Glassman, our accomplished Boston injury attorneys are prepared to thoroughly analyze each case and formulate the most effective strategy for ensuring our clients receive compensation.
+At Jeffrey Glassman Injury Lawyers, our accomplished Boston injury attorneys are prepared to thoroughly analyze each case and formulate the most effective strategy for ensuring our clients receive compensation.

 It is important even before a claim is filed to gather information, analyze all potential sources of fault and pursue action against all viable defendants.

 - A duty of care owed by the defendant

 - Breach of duty caused injury to the plaintiff

 The Types of Claims that could be available to pursue in Boston car accident litigation include:

 - Personal Injury.
 This type of claim asserts a physical or mental injury to someone as the result of another party’s negligent, grossly negligent or intentionally harmful conduct.

 - Wrongful Death.
 This is a type of claim brought by a surviving spouse or close relatives that alleges liability for decedent’s fatality due to a traffic accident.

 - Product Liability.
 This is a claim in which the manufacturer or seller is accused of designing, manufacturing or distributing a defective product, and is therefore responsible to cover the cost of injuries resulting from that defect.